 Tantalum is a rare, hard, blue-grey, dense, lustrous metal.
 It is renowned for its high corrosion resistance.
 This metal is a very hard, malleable, ductile, easily fabricated and highly conductive of heat and electricity.

 - Mineral information

 Tantalum is one of the most inert, unreactive metals known.
 Its primary use is in high power electronic capacitors and resistors.
-It is one of the best metals for this purpose as it confers a high capacitance in a small volume, offering size and weight advantages in sophisticated hand-held electronic devices such as mobile phones and portable computers.
+It is one of the best metals for this purpose as it confers a high capacitance in a small volume.
+This feature offers size and weight advantages in sophisticated hand-held electronic devices such as mobile phones and portable computers.

 The chemical inertness of tantalum allows its use to medical and dental applications since the metal does not interact with body tissues.
-It is used in artificial hip and knee joints, as well as pins, screws, staples, and other devices used to hold bones together.
+The industry uses this metal in:

 Tantalum is sold as bars or rods.